Jack Ma's Ant IPO fuels frenzy not seen since dot.com bubble

 Ant joins a stampede of companies that began trying to sell shares recently, from food delivery behemoth DoorDash to Airbnb.

-"The multiple environment for technology companies is at the highest since the dotcom bubble," said Morgan Stanley co-head of technology equity capital markets for the Americas Lauren Cummings.
+"The multiple environment for technology companies is at the highest since the dot.com bubble," said Ms Lauren Cummings, Morgan Stanley's co-head of technology equity capital markets for the Americas.

 Investors have questioned whether a 2020 run-up that has lifted marquee names from Apple to Facebook to Tencent is fuelling a bubble akin to that of two decades ago, which brought down much of the fledgling Internet economy when it popped.